-Baker's Traveller's microscopes were lacquered brass, including their stages, with the minor exception being the attachments for the stage and mirror to their supporting cylinder.
+Baker's Traveller's microscopes were lacquered brass, including their stages, with the minor exception being the attachments for the stage and mirror totheir supporting cylinder.
 The portions of these attachments closest to the cylinder were at times finished in black.
-However, this black finish did not extend to the stage, mirror, or tripod legs.
+However, this black finish did not extend to the

 If you see any instruments where large portions of the microscope are finished in black, e.g., the supporting cylinders to the microscope, the sliding sleeves over the supporting cylinders, the stage, or the cruciform base - use caution.
-These may be indications of a damaged microscope where the reseller, or a previous collector, rather than repairing the damage properly, by restoring the microscope to its original lacquered brass finish, made the unfortunate choice to replace these with components not made of brass, or to mask damage with black spray paint.
+These may be indications of a damaged microscope where the reseller, or a previous collector, rather than repairing the damage properly, by restoring the microscope to its original lacquered brass finish, made the unfortunate choice to replace these with components notmade of brass, or to mask damage with black spray paint.

-At the time of this article, Traveller's microscopes, and their early copies by Browning and Watson and Son, were selling for about £375 - £1,210 GBP, or about \$600 - \$1,520 USD.

-Unless this is a microscope you "must have", anything above $\pm$ 700 or about \$880 is likely too much.
+At the time of this article, Traveller's microscopes, and their early copies by Browning, Watson and Son, and some unsigned clones, were selling for about $\pm 375 - \pm 1,210$ GBP, or about $\pm 600 - \pm 1,520$ USD.
+Unless this is a microscope you "must have", anything above $\pm 700$ or about $\pm 880$ is likely too much.
 Of course, if this is a "must have" item, price is not a factor.

-The prices at the higher end should include instruments with storage cases, and considered with the additional information noted below.
+The prices at the higher end should include instruments with storage cases, with the exceptions as noted (see below).

 Microscopes with lacquered finishes and cases in excellent condition are worth more than ones that are pitted or have a large portion of their original lacquer removed.
-While Traveller's Microscopes are not common, they are not really rare and are usually seen a fair number of times a year on eBay or at auction.
+While Traveller's instruments are not common, they are not really rare and are often seen on eBay during a year on eBay or at auction.
+However, their frequency of appearance seems to be declining.